About the Now & Up Project

 But there is good news.
 There’s always good news.

-First principles thinking and mimicry are superpowers
+Good ideas, first principles thinking and mimicry can be our superpowers

 Much of what we fear has no basis in reality.